- Types of Volumetric DDoS Attacks

 How To Mitigate and Prevent Volumetric DDoS Attacks

-Mitigating and preventing volumetric DDoS attacks requires DDoS protection technologies, such as Remotely-triggered Blackholing (RTBH) and Source-based Remotely-triggered Blackholing (S/RTBH), which have proven to be very effective when used in situationally appropriate manner.
+Mitigating and preventing volumetric attacks requires DDoS protection technologies, such as Remotely-triggered Blackholing (RTBH) and Source-based Remotely-triggered Blackholing (S/RTBH), which have proven to be very effective when used in a situationally appropriate manner.
 A BGP feature, FlowSpec (which stands for "flow specification"), has proven to be extremely effective when combined with security-focused flow telemetry analysis tools.
 Combining flow telemetry analysis with FlowSpec allows for automated detection and analysis of attacks, making it possible to mitigate volumetric attacks at the network edge using the 5-tuple parameters and packet length of the attack, thereby avoiding having to transport volumetric attack traffic to dedicated cleaning centers (usually IDMSes).

 The following steps are recommended, particularly in light of network expansion and the adoption of Internet of Things (IoT):

 - Use flow telemetry analysis, supplemented with behavioral analysis to detect abnormalities and DDoS attacks.
 By focusing on understanding what is normal, it becomes easier to identify abnormalities.

 - When a volumetric DDoS attack is detected, use FlowSpec to automatically activate network-based mitigation to block the attacks at the edges of the network.

 NETSCOUT's Arbor DDoS solution has been protecting the world's largest and most demanding networks from DDoS attacks for more than a decade.
 We strongly believe that the best way to protect your resources from modern DDoS attacks is through a multi-layer deployment of purpose-built DDoS mitigation solutions.